J-Sparks-93/J-Sparks-93.github.io/index.md

 ### <u>Professional Self-Assessment</u>

 I started my collegiate journey at SNHU in June of 2022, I had completed my general education requirements years prior at Morehead State University in 2012 and American Public University in 2015.
 From there I had changed my major a multitude of times, dipping my toes in the water so to speak.
 I fell in love with programming and scripting during my time in the course IT-140.
 It amazed me how much you can accomplish with a few lines of code, from video games to medical equipment, we as a society have never been more intertwined with technology and I absolutely adore living in this timelime.
 I started my coding journey by learning Python, Java, and C++.
 Growing from there, I learned skills within the Software Development Lifecycle and Team Collaboration, even delving into more complex topics such as computational graphic visualization and full-stack development.
+As a teen and young adult, what deterred me was a fear of not understanding the deep level of mathematics behind a Computer Science degree, which I have conquered with ease in terms of Calculus, Discrete Mathematics, Applied Linear Algebra, and Statistics.
 My tenure at SNHU has left me feeling eager and well rounded.
-Within the following sections, I will demonstrate my understanding of my chosen coding artifacts I have completed while attending the Computer Science undergraduate Program at SNHU.
+Within the following sections, I will demonstrate my understanding of my chosen coding artifacts I have completed while attending the Computer Science undergraduate Program at SNHU through the use of my two chosen artifacts.

+The artifacts I have chosen accentuate my understanding of appropriate software design such as helpful naming conventions and appropriate commenting, algorithms and data structures through my understanding of q-learning and greedy-epsilon reinforcement algorithms, and mastery of understanding of CRUD methodologies along side the understanding of simple and complex query searches within MongoDB.

+Below is a table that showcases a few technical and soft skills I have obtained during my tenure at SNHU and during my personal professional development.

 <div class="your-centered-div">